RazProj/Generics-and-Data-Structures/README.md

 ### How to Run the Program
 * Ensure that you have the Java Development Kit (JDK 8 or higher) installed on your system.
 * Open the command line and navigate to the directory containing the program files.
-* Run the program using the provided run.bat script, or by typing the following command:
+* Run the program using the provided run.bat script, or by typing the following command:`java Main`.